FiratUsta/aura/commands.md

     cd <component> <visibility>

+Example:

+    #This command will hide the clock while keeping the date at the current setting.
+    cd c false

+    #This command will show both components.
+    cd a true

 # Link List Commands

 These commands deal with the links on display under the display image.
 For all commands that require a link index parameter, the input must be an integer.
 The index is counted in a top-left to bottom-right fashion starting from 1.